What is Occupational Therapy?

 In order to practice legally in Prince Edward Island, occupational therapists must have:

-- completed a minimum of 1,000 hours of supervised clinical fieldwork
+- Completed a minimum of 1,000 hours of supervised clinical fieldwork, and

-- completed the processes to become registered with the Prince Edward Island Occupational Therapists Registration Board
+- Completed the processes to become registered with the Prince Edward Island College of Occupational Therapists